 , The Reginald Golden Singers

-.
-The program includes remarks from the president of our university and the student government association, student presentations (e.g. song, poetry), a unity walk, reflection, and prayer.
+, and Daniel Hill.
+The program includes remarks from the President of our University and the student government association, student presentations (e.g. song, poetry), a unity walk, reflection, and prayer.

-The 2019 Martin Luther King Jr. week events included a toiletry drive, MLK Celebration, Buford Dialogue, Revive: An Evening with Seth and Nirva, and the Mobile Food Pantry.
+The 2021 Martin Luther King Jr. week events will include a toiletry drive, MLK Celebration, Buford Dialogue, Revive, and the Mobile Food Pantry.

 "Before coming to this MLK celebration I was not sure what to expect.
 I have never attended anything like this before, and am very glad that I attended.
 The songs sung were very inspiring, and related to my life as a student.
 One of the last songs that they sang was Soldier On, and the lyrics to this song talked about every battle is worth fighting for and no matter what, one should always continue on.
 I also liked how the speaker talked about how we need to focus on others watching us and using our actions as encouragement and inspiration because we are shepherds.
 Overall, I believe that these types of celebrations are vital in order to create peace and happiness."